MstXy/ICS-sp20/README.md

 # ICS-sp20
-An Introduction to Computer Science learning repo
+A learning repo for Introduction to Computer Science Spring 2020.
+**William Chengyu Zhang